FbW-E01/be-frontendbackendcounter-Req/README.md

     - backend
 2. Into the frontend, create a minimal react app
     - Two buttons; one for each backend endpoint
-3. Into the backend, create a minimal express backend with two
+3. Into the backend, create a minimal express backend with two endpoints
     - GET "/"
     - POST "/"
 4. The functionality should be just a basic counter